mmvih/BioinformaticsNLP/README.md

 **Other Scripts**

-There are other codes in this folder, which when run, give the following outputs:
+There are other codes in this folder, which give the following outputs:

 - countsent.sh: outputs the number of sentences that both the bacterias were mentioned in and appends it to a file, sentcount.txt.
 Sentcount can then be imported into excel for further analysis.
 To run, use the commands